 GUTS = ADI SHANKAR SELF INSERT https://t.co/FGKqinkQtK pic.twitter.com/o6knsKqNqs

 Certainly, the phrase "LORE = CHANGED" worried purists.
-After all, Berserk is known for its dense and symbolic narrative, and even small changes can generate resistance.
-Shankar's desire to project himself onto the protagonist, Guts, also divided opinions—while some see it as an artistic gesture, others consider it a departure from the work's essence.
+After all, Berserk is known for its dense and symbolic narrative, and even small alterations can generate resistance.
+The fact that Shankar wanted to project himself onto the protagonist Guts also divided opinions—while some see it as an artistic gesture, others consider it a break from the essence of the work.

 However, it's undeniable that Shankar knows how to handle intense atmospheres.
 His version of Dracula, for example, was praised for transforming the villain into a deeply tragic character, which could work well in arcs like Black Swordsman and Lost Children .